TimBilliet/10s-bq76930-smart-bms/README.md

 There is also a power latch circuit with a button and the mcu can turn power to itself off.\
 The firmware was made in ESP-IDF 5.1.3

-## Problem: The charge fet doesn't seem to turn off when it should!

 ## Cloning
 Clone with this command to also get the bq76930 driver component
 ```